dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/materialize-profile.md

 materializedview | YES | Creates a [materialized view](https://materialize.com/docs/sql/create-materialized-view/#main).
 table | YES | Creates a [materialized view](https://materialize.com/docs/sql/create-materialized-view/#main).
 (Actual table support pending [#5266](https://github.com/MaterializeInc/materialize/issues/5266))
-ephemeral | YES | Executes queries using CTEs. incremental | NO | Use the `materializedview` materialization instead! dbt's incremental models are valuable because they only spend your time and money transforming your new data as it arrives.
-Luckily, this is exactly what Materialize's materialized views were built to do!
-Better yet, materialized views will always return up-to-date results without manual or configured refreshes.
+ephemeral | YES | Executes queries using CTEs. incremental | NO | Use the `materializedview` materialization instead.
+Materialized views will always return up-to-date results without manual or configured refreshes.
 For more information, check out [Materialize documentation](https://materialize.com/docs/).

 ### Seeds

-[`dbt seed`](https://docs.getdbt.com/reference/commands/seed/) will create a static materialized view from a CSV file.
+Running [`dbt seed`](commands/seed) will create a static materialized view from a CSV file.
 You will not be able to add to or update this view after it has been created.
 If you want to rerun `dbt seed`, you must first drop existing views manually with `drop view`.

 ## Resources